 - Texas Association of Licensed Investigators

 - Private Investigators Association of Utah (PIAU) – The PIAU provides helpful information for existing and aspiring P.I.’s.
 Visit the website to get the latest information and news about what is happening in the private detective industry in the state of Utah.

-- Private Investigators Association of Virginia (PIAVA) - A professional association of Private Investigators who are registered with the Department of Criminal Justice Services (DCJS) in Virginia.
-Membership in the Association is also available to Private Investigators that are licensed in states other than Virginia; and to individuals who work in areas related to the private security industry.
-PIAVA is a network of private investigative personnel and security industry professionals.
+- Private Investigators Association of Virginia (PIAVA) – A professional association registered with the Department of Criminal Justice Services (DCJS) in Virginia.
+Membership in the Association is also available to P.I’a that are licensed in states other than Virginia; and to individuals who work in areas related to the security industry.
+PIAVA is a network of investigative personnel and security industry professionals.
 PIAVA members share information, resources and business opportunities